OpenEvalProject/evals/manuscripts/elife-94573/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/02qg15b79 Marine Climate Change Unit, Okinawa Institute of Science and Technology Graduate University Onna-son Japan
+1. Marine Climate Change Unit, Okinawa Institute of Science and Technology Graduate University Onna-son Japan ([ROR:02qg15b79](https://ror.org/02qg15b79))
-2. https://ror.org/04gsp2c11 Centre for Sustainable Tropical Fisheries and Aquaculture, College of Science and Engineering, James Cook University Townsville Australia
+2. Centre for Sustainable Tropical Fisheries and Aquaculture, College of Science and Engineering, James Cook University Townsville Australia ([ROR:04gsp2c11](https://ror.org/04gsp2c11))
-3. https://ror.org/02qg15b79 Computational Neuroethology Unit, Okinawa Institute of Science and Technology Graduate University Onna-son Japan
+3. Computational Neuroethology Unit, Okinawa Institute of Science and Technology Graduate University Onna-son Japan ([ROR:02qg15b79](https://ror.org/02qg15b79))
-4. https://ror.org/02qg15b79 Marine Eco-Evo-Devo Unit, Okinawa Institute of Science and Technology Graduate University Onna-son Japan
+4. Marine Eco-Evo-Devo Unit, Okinawa Institute of Science and Technology Graduate University Onna-son Japan ([ROR:02qg15b79](https://ror.org/02qg15b79))
-5. https://ror.org/048evbw70 Marine Research Station, Institute of Cellular and Organismic Biology, Academia Sinica Jiau Shi Taiwan
+5. Marine Research Station, Institute of Cellular and Organismic Biology, Academia Sinica Jiau Shi Taiwan ([ROR:048evbw70](https://ror.org/048evbw70))
-6. https://ror.org/04gsp2c11 Australian Research Council Centre of Excellence for Coral Reef Studies, James Cook University Townsville Australia
+6. Australian Research Council Centre of Excellence for Coral Reef Studies, James Cook University Townsville Australia ([ROR:04gsp2c11](https://ror.org/04gsp2c11))

 † Corresponding author

 ## Abstract

 Most teleost fishes exhibit a biphasic life history with a larval oceanic phase that is transformed into morphologically and physiologically different demersal, benthic, or pelagic juveniles.
 This process of transformation is characterized by a myriad of hormone-induced changes, during the often abrupt transition between larval and juvenile phases called metamorphosis.
 Thyroid hormones (TH) are known to be instrumental in triggering and coordinating this transformation but other hormonal systems such as corticoids, might be also involved as it is the case in amphibians.
-In order to investigate the potential involvement of these two hormonal pathways in marine fish post-embryonic development, we used the Malabar grouper ( Epinephelus malabaricus ) as a model system.
+In order to investigate the potential involvement of these two hormonal pathways in marine fish post-embryonic development, we used the Malabar grouper (Epinephelus malabaricus) as a model system.
 We assembled a chromosome-scale genome sequence and conducted a transcriptomic analysis of nine larval developmental stages.
 We studied the expression patterns of genes involved in TH and corticoid pathways, as well as four biological processes known to be regulated by TH in other teleost species: ossification, pigmentation, visual perception, and metabolism.
 Surprisingly, we observed an activation of many of the same pathways involved in metamorphosis also at an early stage of the larval development, suggesting an additional implication of these pathways in the formation of early larval features.
 Overall, our data brings new evidence to the controversial interplay between corticoids and thyroid hormones during metamorphosis as well as, surprisingly, during the early larval development.
 Further experiments will be needed to investigate the precise role of both pathways during these two distinct periods and whether an early activation of both corticoid and TH pathways occurs in other teleost species.

 ## Introduction